A withdrawal is when you drop all courses within a particular summer session (First Summer, Second Summer, Third Summer).

 If you live in University housing, contact the Residence Life office (O'Daniel North) to properly check out.
 If you have a meal plan, contact Food Services (UC lower level) to cancel your plan.
 If you owe money to the University, settle your account at the Cashier's window (OC lower level); an unpaid balance will prevent the release of your academic transcript.

 * The typical summer course length is five weeks in First and Second summer, four weeks in Third summer, although a variety of course lengths may be offered.
 Summer courses meeting other than the typical length, including cross-term courses, have different drop/refund/grading dates.
-Refer to the refund schedule or contact the Office of the Registrar with questions; 812-464-1762 or 800-467-1965 (#3).
-Online schedule changes or withdrawals for special length courses can only be processed through the course's 100 percent credit period (but no later than the first two days of the session).
-Thereafter, students must submit the appropriate form to the Office of the Registrar for processing.
+Refer to the refund schedule or contact the Registrar's Office with questions; 812-464-1762 or 800-467-1965 (#3).
+Online schedule changes or withdrawals for special length courses can only be processed through the course's 100 percent credit period (but no later than the first two days of the session, whichever comes first).
+Thereafter, students must submit the appropriate form to the Registrar's Office for processing.

 Transactions must be completed by 4:30 p.m. on the final day of any registration, schedule revision, withdrawal, or refund period.